hzeller/rpi-gpio-dma-demo/README.md

 ##### Result
 First thing we notice is how slow things are in comparison to the write from the CPU.
-Also, the *Raspberry Pi 2 is slower* than the Raspberry Pi 1.
+As found out in the uncached CPU example, we see the influence of slower memory in the Raspberry Pi 2 here as well.

 The live scope shows that the output has quite a bit of jitter, so DMA alone will not give you very reliable timing, you always have to combine that with PWM/PCM gating if you need